AlexandreYembo/study-training/csharp/docs/keywords.md

 ```
 ## Operator
 https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/operator

-Use the ```oeprator``` keyword to overload a built-in operator or to provide a user-defined conversion in a class or struct declaration.
+Use the ```operator``` keyword to overload a built-in operator or to provide a user-defined conversion in a class or struct declaration.
 ```c#
 class Fraction
 {